MarkJamesDunbar/neural-net-text-classification/README.md

 To run the pipeline, use the following command from the `Neural-Network-for-Kannada-MNIST-Classification` directory:
 `python src/kannadamnist_module/pipeline.py`

+## File Structure
+The entire python package is contained within the `src` directory.
+Within src, the directory `kannadamnist_module` contains the entire model, pipeline and related utilities:

+* `config` contains the config file for the model and pipeline
+* `datasets` contains the kaggle datasets for training and validating the model
+* `model` contains the neural network model structure
+* `my_utils` contains several utility functions and classes for data handling, model training and model evaluation
+* `output` is where any output for the model is stored.
+This includes train/validation loss and accuracy curves, as well as the final submission csv file.

 ## Output files
 The model will output several files in the directory `/src/kannadamnist_module/output`.
 Here there are 3 directories: